Skip to main content

 Does Medicaid or Insurance Cover a Doula or Midwife in TX?

-Texas Medicaid covers doula services as of September 2024 under SB 750 for eligible enrollees, including Lubbock County's STAR managed care plans.
-UMC's in-house doula program makes Medicaid doula access more straightforward here than in most West Texas cities — if you're on Medicaid, ask about the program when you preregister.
-Call Texas Medicaid at 1-877-543-7669 or visit YourTexasBenefits.com to confirm your plan's doula coverage.
+Yes — as of September 2024, Texas Medicaid covers doula services under SB 750 for eligible enrollees, including Lubbock County STAR managed care plans.
+UMC's Family Birth Center also offers an in-house doula program for Medicaid families.
+Call Texas Medicaid at 1-877-543-7669 or visit YourTexasBenefits.com to confirm your plan's doula coverage before hiring.

 Not sure what to look for in a doula or midwife?
 Here's how to choose a doula who fits your birth preferences, your personality, and your budget.
 For a full breakdown of which states cover doulas and midwives through Medicaid, see our Medicaid doula coverage guide.